-What happens when we think of drug addiction as a health problem rather than a crime?
+What happens when we think of drug addiction as a public health issue rather than a crime?

-In Vancouver, Mayor Robertson and I biked through a funky neighborhood called Gastown known for drug use.
-He pointed out a giant photo piece by local artist Stan Douglas of what became known as the Gastown Riot when police rounded up drug users in 1971.
+While touring Vancouver, Mayor Robertson and I biked through a funky neighborhood called Gastown, known for drug use.
+He pointed out a giant photo piece by local artist Stan Douglas of what became known as the Gastown Riot, when police rounded up drug users in 1971.
 It’s like a scene from a movie, with all the period detail.

-Times change—Robertson has, again controversially, opened up fix rooms in this neighborhood, where drug users can obtain their product and safely consume… these rooms eliminate many of the health risks of taking heroin.
+Times change.
+Mayor Robertson has again, controversially, opened up fix rooms in this neighborhood, where drug users can obtain their product and safely consume.
+These rooms are proven to eliminate many of the health risks of taking heroin.

-15 years ago Portugal undertook a great experiment: decriminalizing the use of all drugs and unveiling a major public health campaign to address addiction.
+Fifteen years ago, Portugal undertook a great experiment.
+They decriminalized the use of all drugs and unveiled a major public health campaign to address addiction.
 The intention was to treat drug addiction as a medical challenge rather than a crime.

 The Portuguese Health Ministry estimates that only about 25,000 Portuguese use heroin now, down from 100,000 when the policy began.
-The number of Portuguese dying from overdoses plunged more than 85 percent.
-Recent numbers show among Portuguese adults, there were only 30 drug overdose deaths.
-Granted this is a smaller country—only 10 million people—but still, that’s 1/50th of the US OD rate.
+The number of Portuguese dying from overdoses plunged more than 85%.
+Recent numbers show there were only 30 drug overdose deaths among Portuguese adults since the initiative was implemented.
+Granted this is a smaller country—only 10 million people—but still, that’s 1/50th of the U.S. overdose rate.

 Author Misha Glenny points out more social and economic benefits of this policy: